Hildebrand Law, P.C. mobile logo

 Here, Father was not personally served because of Mother’s false statements.
 However, he did bring a paternity action within 30 days of the published “John Doe” notice.
 Therefore, he is not precluded from establishing paternity.
 Registry as a putative father is not a prerequisite to bringing a paternity action.

 If you have questions about adoption and putative father registry in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona paternity and family law attorneys have over 100 years of combined experience successfully representing clients in paternity and family law cases.
+Our Arizona paternity and family law attorneys have decades of combined experience successfully representing clients in paternity and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.